quixio/quix-streams/docs/read.md

       - `BinaryValue`: Returns the Binary value of the Parameter, represented as an array of `byte`.

-This is a simple example showing how to read Speed values of the `ParameterData` used in the previous example:
+This is a simple example showing how to read Speed values of the `TimeseriesData` used in the previous example:

 === "Python"